 The Challenge

 Immunization is one of the most cost-effective health investments and a proven tool for controlling and eliminating life-threatening infectious diseases.
-In the Pacific Island nation of Vanuatu, however, the effectiveness of the immunization program is constrained by a paper-based reporting, ordering and forecasting system and a mountainous, remote, jungle-filled geography.
-These challenges are associated with inaccuracies and delays in reporting, ordering, deliveries and decision-making across Vanuatu’s immunization program.
+In the Pacific Island nation of Vanuatu, however, the effectiveness of the immunization program was constrained by a paper-based reporting, ordering and forecasting system and a mountainous, remote, jungle-filled geography.
+These challenges were associated with inaccuracies and delays in reporting, ordering, deliveries and decision-making across Vanuatu’s immunization program.

 The Opportunity